BahMoh/website_test/_pages/Experiment_ball_and_beam.md

 </figcaption>
 </figure>

 As observed, the closed-loop system response, as expected, is oscillatory, whereas the control objective was for the output to reach 0.2.
 Therefore, to achieve this control objective, it is necessary to use a PD or PID controller.
 Next, we intend to implement the closed-loop system with these two controllers.
 For designing the controller, MATLAB toolboxes such as PID Tuner or _sisotool_ can be used.
 For our work, we use PID Tuner.
-To do this, first open the PID Tuner from the _APP_s section, and then define the system model using the following commands and import it into the PID Tuner toolbox.
+To do this, first open the PID Tuner from the _APPs_ section, and then define the system model using the following commands and import it into the PID Tuner toolbox.

 ```bash
 g = -9.8; %Gravitional acceleration (m/s^2).